fbpx

 “The dual scourge of hunger and malnutrition will be truly vanquished not only when granaries are full, but also when people’s basic health needs are met and women are given their rightful role in societies.” –– Gro Harlem Brundtland

-Malnutrition is a key factor that contributes to nearly half of all child deaths globally.
-To prevent infant mortality, the effort to end hunger must begin in the early stages of a child’s life.
-Children born into the cycle of malnutrition have a higher incidence of diabetes and heart disease and tend to have cognitive disabilities and a lower IQ, affecting their performance in school and their job opportunities as adults – forever diminishing their future opportunities.
-An integral aspect of solving infant malnourishment is ensuring exclusive breastfeeding for the first six months of a child’s life.
+Malnutrition is a key factor that contributes to nearly half of all children’s deaths globally.
+To prevent infant mortality, efforts to end hunger must begin early in a child’s life.
+Children born into the cycle of malnutrition have a higher risk of diabetes and heart disease, cognitive disabilities and a lower IQ, which affect their performance in school and job opportunities as adults (UNICEF).

 WHAT WE DO

-- Provide trainings on sustainable farming practices.
-Our partners learn techniques to sustainably improve crop yields, providing entire communities with not only increased access to food but the knowledge necessary to diversify crops and therefore create nutritional diets.
+• Provide training in sustainable farming practices.
+Our partners learn techniques to sustainably improve crop yields.
+This not only increases access to food for the entire community but also provides knowledge for creating diverse nutritional diets.

-- In Senegal, as an income-generating activity for women, our epicenter food processing units produce small packets of nutritious food for children.
-The packets are distributed to children in the community as well as sold to NGOs in the region, including the World Food Programme.
+• Create nutrition through community food processing.
+In Senegal, we run epicenter food processing units that produce small packets of nutritious food for children.
+The packets are distributed to children in the community and sold to NGOs like the World Food Programme.

-- We launched a 1,000 day initiative in Malawi in which we conduct awareness campaigns on safe motherhood, carry out vaccination campaigns targeting children under five years old, and train mother-to-mother (M2M) support groups on safe motherhood and nutrition.
+• Make motherhood safer through education.
+Via the 1,000-Day Initiative in Malawi, we conduct awareness campaigns on safe motherhood, carry out vaccination campaigns targeting children under five years old and train mother-to-mother (M2M) support groups on safe motherhood and nutrition.

 Related News